Abdelrahmanba/arabicFix/README.md

 fixes the common problem caused by character-set encoding incompatibility

 # Description
-Some subtitle files in arabic show wierd characters on some media players / TVs that does'nt support Windows-1256 encoding this script will fix the problem py converting them to UTF-8
+Some subtitle files in arabic show wierd characters on some media players / TVs that doesn't support Windows-1256 encoding this script will fix the problem py converting them to UTF-8

 Problem Example :